Health plan glossary

 2. Coinsurance:

-A percentage of the amount you are responsible to pay a health care provider for a covered service.
-For example, if a health care service is covered at a 20 percent coinsurance, you would pay 20 percent of the covered costs, and the plan would pay 80 percent.
+A percentage of the dollar amount that you are responsible to pay to a healthcare provider, after your claim has been processed by us.
+Your coinsurance for a covered service is shown in the benefit summary, and is a percentage of the charges for the covered service.
+For example, if a healthcare service is covered at a 20 percent coinsurance, you would pay 20 percent of the covered costs, and the plan would pay 80 percent.

 3. Copay:

-A fixed dollar amount that you are responsible for paying to a health care provider at the time you receive the service.
+The dollar amount that you are responsible for paying to a healthcare provider when you receive certain covered services, as shown in the benefit summary.
 For example, if an office visit is covered at a $20 copay, you would pay $20, and the plan would pay the remaining covered costs.

 3. D